SciML/Catalyst.jl/docs/src/model_creation/dsl_advanced.md

 - The left-hand side of the observable declaration must contain a single symbol only (with the exception of metadata, which can also be supplied).
 - All quantities appearing on the right-hand side must be declared elsewhere within the `@reaction_network` call (either by being part of a reaction, or through the `@species`, `@parameters`, or `@variables` options).
 - Observables may not depend on other observables.
-- Observables have their [dependent variable(s)](@ref ref) automatically assigned as the union of the dependent variables of the species and variables on which it depends.
+- Observables have their dependent variable(s) automatically assigned as the union of the dependent variables of the species and variables on which it depends.

 ## [Specifying non-time independent variables](@id dsl_advanced_options_ivs)

-As [described elsewhere](@ref ref), Catalyst's `ReactionSystem` models depend on a *time independent variable*, and potentially one or more *spatial independent variables*.
+Catalyst's `ReactionSystem` models depend on a *time independent variable*, and potentially one or more *spatial independent variables*.
 By default, the independent variable `t` is used.
 We can declare another independent variable (which is automatically used as the default one) using the `@ivs` option.
 E.g. to use `τ` instead of `t` we can use
 ```@example dsl_advanced_ivs
 using Catalyst # hide
 rn = @reaction_network begin